-- Approvals since the Outturn Report these are projects which have been approved by Members since the outturn budget was reported.
-Further details of the approval can be found using the report numbers associated with the projects - ii) Digital Rutland Phase 3 (Report No 140/2017) - iii) Delegated approval Greetham Play Area £27k & North Luffenham Speed Indicator Devices (SIDS) £12k.
+Approvals since the Outturn Report - these are projects which have been approved by Members since the outturn budget was reported.
+Further details of the approval can be found using the report numbers associated with the projects vi) Oakham Enterprise Park £594k - The future development of Oakham Enterprise Park will be updated in the November cabinet paper.
+The two existing projects will be superseded by the new paper and will therefore be cancelled from the capital programme.

+- iii) Delegated approval Greetham Play Area £27k & North Luffenham Speed Indicator Devices (SIDS) £12k.
 Both projects will be funded by Section 106 - iv) Planning Software (IDOX) (Report No 179/2017) - v) Schools Maintenance (184/2017)